Edward’s Trust is a specialist holistic bereavement charity based in Birmingham, and providing support for families in the West Midlands.

 We support over 600 families per year which equates to around 3,000 family members.
-We are here for as long as our families need us.
-We offer a holistic approach through counselling and run a ‘wellbeing in bereavement’ service in order to support our families during their most difficult times.
+We recognise that all grief is an individual journey and we tailor our support to meet individual needs.
+We offer a holistic approach through counselling and play therapy and run a ‘wellbeing in bereavement’ service in order to support our families during their most difficult times.

 Edward Dent was just seven and a half years old when he died on 29 July 1988.
 He was ‘Just an ordinary boy with an extraordinary amount of courage’ – a quiet boy, a pupil at Knowle Infants School, Solihull, where he was probably more studious than most and enjoyed reading.
 Edward’s name lives on as a registered charity, raising money and helping parents who are forced to live through a similar nightmare.